Affiliates and Alumni

 Dr. Karen Jesney

-Karen Jesney is Assistant Professor of Linguistics at Carleton University in Ottawa.
+Karen Jesney is Associate Professor of Linguistics at Carleton University in Ottawa.
 She received her PhD in 2011 from the University of Massachusetts Amherst.
 Her current research focuses on how gradient models of phonological grammar can be learned, and and how accurately these models predict the behaviour of children and of adults.

 Dr. Ashley Farris-Trimble